converts, formats, and writes data to a file

 - printf_conversion — mprintf, msprintf, mfprintf C-format specifications

 - fprintfMat — writes a matrix in a file

-- write — write in a formatted file
+- write — writes real numbers or strings in the console or in a formatted file

 - mputl — writes strings in a text file